mykelalvis/FT/Traveller/WORKING/The Traveller Book.md

 Natives of the area, if consulted, will state that such finds are common and will give varying opinions of their origin.
-Jungle Drums: Distant drums are heard at night; periodically they fall silent and are answered from another direc- Animal Encounters tion.
+Jungle Drums: Distant drums are heard at night; periodically they fall silent and are answered from another direc-Animal Encounters tion.
 If the party investigates, they may be able to discover that these are the mating calls of a large omnivore.
 Marsh Gas: Moving lights are seen in the distance, apparently